bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 0: 00:41:43

-So we call this interactive or non-interactive because the difference between one round or more than one round is huge, way bigger than two or three rounds, there's always interactivity.
+So we call this `interactive` or `non-interactive` because the difference between one round or more than one round is huge, way bigger than two or three rounds, there's always interactivity.
-I think a good way of seeing that is like, today we think of addresses as being generated using XPUBs and you can write a descriptor where you put these things in.
+I think a good way of seeing that is like, today we think of addresses as being generated using `XPUBs` and you can write a `descriptor` where you put these things in.
-That is all only possible because the key setup is non-interactive.
+That is all only possible because the key setup is `non-interactive`.
-Today, all I need to do is get some public keys, or XPubs from some parties, and put them together, and I can compute addresses for all of them without them even being aware that I am generating addresses for them.
+Today, all I need to do is get some `public keys`, or `XPubs` from some parties, and put them together, and I can compute addresses for all of them without them even being aware that I am generating addresses for them.
 Of course, I'll need to talk to them before they can spend it, but it's possible for someone to construct an address involving some parties just by getting some information from them once.
 And importantly, unidirectional.
 There needs to be no communication from me to them.